-NOTE: Refer to the JTS Ocular Trauma CPG for additional information.4
+NOTE: Refer to the JTS Eye Trauma: Initial Care CPG for additional information.4

-- 1. If available, consult an ophthalmologist for all patients with facial burns or corneal injury verified by Wood's lamp exam.
+- 1. Every patient with facial burns should have a thorough eye exam.
+If available, consult an ophthalmologist for all patients with facial burns or corneal injury verified by Wood's lamp exam.
 Eye exams should be done early, before facial edema sets in. - 2.
 If no injury exists, lubricate the eyes of intubated patients every 2 hours with lacrilube. - 3.
 If a corneal injury is identified, use a Fox shield to cover the eyes and apply ophthalmic erythromycin ointment at least every 2 hours. - 4.
 If there is suspicion of an open globe injury, no drops or ointment should be applied, place a Fox eye shield and refer to an ophthalmologist as soon as possible.
 For further details, please refer to the Joint Trauma System Ocular Trauma CPG.4